Casinos Blockchain

 There’s no room to recover, no way to bounce back, and no second chances.

-2. Luck Is Everything
+2. Luck is everything

 Even in games with favorable odds, game randomness can be brutal.
 The odds might be 90% in your favor, but there’s still a 10% chance of losing it all.
 And in gambling, that slim chance of failure tends to show up at the worst possible moment.